 Your soon-to-be-ex-spouse’s lawyer will be looking for anything that could be used against you to win a favorable outcome for their client, including your posts on Instagram, Facebook, and other platforms.
 Your social media posts could be used as admissible evidence in court against you to gain an advantage.

 While it may still be safe to use social media after filing for divorce, it is vital to avoid posting certain things that could work against you.
 Consult with a Florence divorce attorney to see which social media habits could be hurting your case.

-5 Things to Avoid Posting on Social Media During a Divorce
+Avoid Posting These 5 Things on Social Media During a Divorce

 It is advisable to avoid posts about partying, drinking alcohol, or using drugs at all costs, especially if your divorce involves children.
-The other parent can use these posts to make you look like a neglectful parent.
+Your children’s other parent can use these posts to make you look like a neglectful parent.

-If you post photos of you hanging out with your friends on the nights in which you were supposed to be with your child, the opposing party can use those photos to convince the court that you are an “unfit” parent and that it would be in the best interests of the child to stay with them.
+If you post photos of you hanging out with your friends on the nights in which you were supposed to be with your child, the opposing party can use those photos to convince the court that you are an “unfit” parent and that it would be in the best interests of the child to spend less time with you.

-Posting photos of gifts for your romantic partner or expensive purchases can cause trouble if you are dealing with child support or alimony issues in your divorce.
-The same can be said about photos from vacations.
+Posting photos of expensive purchases, vacations, or gifts for your romantic partner can cause trouble if you are dealing with child support or alimony issues in your divorce.

-If you are behind on child support or alimony payments or you refuse to pay your spouse during or following a divorce because you “cannot afford it,” those pictures of expensive purchases, gifts, or vacation photos will contradict your claims.
+If you are behind on child support or alimony payments, or if you refuse to pay your spouse during or following a divorce because you “cannot afford it,” those pictures of expensive purchases, gifts, or vacation photos will contradict your claims.

 In fact, if you buy expensive presents for your romantic partner and boast about it on social media, your spouse could claim that you are using marital funds to buy those gifts since you are not officially divorced yet.

 Many people cannot resist the temptation to vent on social media when going through a divorce.
-Unfortunately, discussing the details of your divorce case or other legal matters is one of several factors that can complicate your case or make it more adversarial than it has to be.
+Unfortunately, discussing the details of your divorce case or other legal matters is one of several factors that can complicate your divorce case or make it more adversarial than it has to be.

 While it may be tempting to start a new romantic relationship to move on with your life during a divorce, posting photos of you and your new romantic partner could make your spouse less cooperative and more hostile.
 After all, you never know how your soon-to-be-ex-spouse may feel about your new relationship during a divorce.